Family and Child Sciences

 College of Human Sciences

-Chair and Norejane Hendrickson Professor: Grzywacz; Eminent Scholar and Professor: Fincham; Professors: Krantz, McWey, Ralston; Associate Professors: Cui, Rehm; Assistant Professors: Blair, Gonzales-Backen, Kimmes; Instructional Specialists: Greene, Harris, Jeter, Scott; Director of the Center for Couples and Family Therapy: Greene; Practicum Coordinator: Jeter; Research Specialists: Marin, May, Young-Clark; Professors Emeriti: Cornille, Darling, Greenwood, Hansen-Gandy, Hicks, Lee, A. Mullis, R. Mullis, Pasley, Pestle, Rapp, Readdick, Zongker
+Chair and Norejane Hendrickson Professor: Grzywacz; Eminent Scholar and Professor: Fincham; Professors: Cui, Krantz, McWey, Ralston; Associate Professor: Rehm; Assistant Professors: Blair, Gonzales-Backen, Kimmes, Ledermann; Teaching Faculty: Greene, Harris, Jeter, Scott, Wilson; Director of the Center for Couples and Family Therapy: Greene; Practicum Coordinator: Jeter; Research: Marin, May, Young-Clark; Professors Emeriti: Cornille, Darling, Greenwood, Hansen-Gandy, Hicks, Lee, A. Mullis, R. Mullis, Pasley, Pestle, Rapp, Readdick, Zongker

 The Department of Family and Child Sciences offers one degree program in family and child sciences which requires maintaining minimum grades in major courses for graduation.